EricRa/searchgroups-bm/README.md

 The main usage for me is to be able to search groups of sites all at once based on category.

+Note that these are formatted to use with Firefox and use the DuckDuckGo search engine, but it's likely they will work with others browsers/search engines with minor tweaks.

 ## Setup

 1) Create a new bookmark on your firefox bookmarks bar.